bml-research/data_analysis_bml/data/data_01_index.md

 ### Categorical data and numerical data

-In statistics and data analysis, there are several ways to categorize different types of data.
+In statistics and data analysis, there are several ways to categorize different types of data (figure 1).
 Two main categories of data are categorical and numerical.

 **Categorical data**, also known as qualitative data, is data that can be divided into categories.
 There are two main types of categorical data:
 - nominal